phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-pastoral-care/doc-pastoral-care-dashboard.md

 ![Screenshot](../../img/pastoralcare/pastoral_care_add_randomly.png)

-For a single person, ou get
+For a single person, you get

 ![Screenshot](../../img/pastoralcare/pastoral_care_add_randomly1.png)

+>Tips : it's better to choose a family to check all the members of a family together !!